AlessandraSalanitri/Industrial_Project/README.md

 5. Check button disabled > GRAY as for requirements in settings for mode.

-6. After Signup redirect on Login --> This is already implemented but currently not working (CHECK)
+6. After Signup redirect on Login --> This is already implemented but currently not working (CHECK)✅

 7. Parent/detail.js -> in the tables, retrive info already existing and stored in db and show placeholders for info not existing in db and optional as "full name","address","phone number" -